-This thick and creamy roasted acorn squash soup is pure comfort food.
+This thick and creamy gluten free acorn squash soup is pure fall comfort food.
 Toss in some homemade pumpkin spice gluten free croutons and you have the perfect autumn squash soup!

 (This post is sponsored by Franz Bakery.
 All fan ravings and opinions are my own.)

 Soup is comfort food to me when the weather starts to get chilly, it has a rich earthy flavor that is best with fresh in-season winter squash.
-If you love soup as much as we do, you will want to check out all of my delicious gluten free soup recipes!
+Check out my fun Acorn Soup Web Story too!

 When Franz Bakery asked me to create a recipe using their Gluten Free 7 Grain Bread, I wanted to show you a fun new way to use their bread.
 (If you are craving something more traditional, I made a delicious Ricotta and Strawberry Stuffed French Toast recipe with Franz.)